- What is a Liongard Agent?

 For each Environment you manage, only ONE On-premise Agent is required per network; thus, an Agent will be required per VLAN in order to communicate directly with the system it needs to inspect.

 Typically, Agents are installed on the domain controller.
 From there, the Agent will automatically inspect the Windows Server and Active Directory.
+The Agent will also automatically deploy a Network Discovery Inspector.
 As you deploy additional Inspectors for on-premise systems, you will select this On-premise Agent to perform the inspections.